Assessment and Evaluation: Formative vs Summative

 Retrieval activities, like self-testing and low-stakes quizzing, that ask students to practice remembering the information they’ve been taught by retrieving it from their long-term memory actually change the nature of memory by strengthening the path to memory and enriching the memory itself.
 In this way, retrieval practice leads to stronger and more enduring learning.

-- Encourage students to use self-tests to assess what knowledge is not easily retrieved and to flag for more retrieval practice.
+- Encourage students to use self-tests to assess what knowledge is not easily retrieved and to flag areas for more retrieval practice.
 Flashcards can be a useful self-testing tool.

 - Teach students to pause during studying to try to recall key ideas.

 Authentic assessment has been defined as a form of evaluating learning in real-world contexts.
 It is applied learning that is meaningful, practical, and connects course content with authentic performance tasks.
-For a comprehensive resource on designing authentic assessments with examples across the disciplines, please visit the Authentic Assessment Toolbox website.
+For a comprehensive resource on designing authentic assessments with examples across the disciplines, visit the Authentic Assessment Toolbox website.

 Traditional Versus Authentic Assessment